 “Why Leksi?”
 I asked him.

 “When I first met him, even here in this apartment, there were four hookers with him.
 One was blowing his dick, while he threatened one at gunpoint and kept yelling to lick Siri.
 I guess another girl.
-It seemed so close from getting out of hand.
+It seemed so close to getting out of hand.
 Burned an image into my brain, one that had made him a name in my mind. ”

 “Uh-huh” I said short of words and tried to imagine the whole thing. Ätz laughed out loud.